-The BAN has been purchased from the Town ship at a public sale by , (the "BAN Underwriter") at a price of \$ (the "BAN Purchase Price").
-The BAN Purchase Price reflects the par amount of the BAN plus a bid pre emium of \$ The BAN Underwriter intends to offer the B AN to the public initially at the offering yield set forth on the front cover page of this Official Statement, which may subsequently change without any requirement of prior notice.
+The BAN has been purchased from the Township at a public sale by BNY Mellon Capital Markets, LLC, New York, New York ("BAN Underwriter") at a price of \$18,984,766.92 ("BAN Purchase Price").
+The BAN Purchase Price reflects the principal amount of the BAN plus a bid premium of \$266,266.92.

+The BAN Underwriter intends to offer the BAN to the public initially at the offering yield set forth on the front cover page of this Official Statement, which may subsequently change without any requirement of prior notice.
 The BAN Underwriter reserves the right to join with dealers and other underwriters in offering the BAN to the public.
 The BAN Underwriter may offer and sell the BAN to certain dealers (including dealers depositing the BAN into investment trusts) at yields higher than the public offering yield set forth on the front cover page of this Official Statement.